 Like all of Jackson’s other welding helmets, this one also features adjustable steering settings.
 It has accessible functions, thanks to the 4 reactive sensors that are coated there.

-Its enormous closeness to presentation makes examination from all sides less complicated.
+Its close proximity to the presentation makes examination from all sides easier.
 Easily switch from overload mode to welding mode, allowing you to use this welding helmet for a variety of welding applications.

-Best of all, the value is not deplorable for a helmet with its excellence and features, making it a very good choice for enthusiasts and comparable experts.
+Best of all, the value is not deplorable for a helmet of this caliber and its features, making it a very good choice for enthusiasts and comparable experts.

 Features